 The SBDC network spans over 900 delivery centers across the country.
 Services are provided through professional business advisers and cover, among other things, business plan creation, procurement assistance, disaster recovery assistance, market research and financing assistance.
 Depending upon the communities where they’re located, SBDCs may modify their services to suit the unique needs of the businesses in the particular community.
 For instance, the Pennsylvania SBDC offers such services as environment management, government marketing and targeted assistance around the Affordable Care Act and shale energy.
 New York SBDC offers assistance with international business development, business plan redesign and employee management, among others.

-SCORE is a volunteer non-profit organization and a resource partner with the U.S Small Business Association (SBA).
-There are 364 local SCORE chapters and 13,000 volunteers nationwide.
+SCORE is a volunteer non-profit organization and a resource partner with the U.S Small Business Administration (SBA).
+There are 250 local SCORE chapters and 10,000 volunteers nationwide.
 The association offers small business assistance in four ways:

 - Volunteer mentors share their expertise and experience-driven insights with businesses.
 Volunteers encompass 62 different industries and all counseling sessions are delivered free of charge.